camba1/gotempm/vault/README.md

     make vkubinit VAULT_TOKEN=<yourVaultToken>
 ```

-Create the secrets and roles needed to populate the credentials for our services
+Create the secrets and roles needed to populate the credentials for our microservices

 ```bash
     make vkubsetup VAULT_TOKEN=<yourVaultToken>